HOW SAILING HELPS OUR VETERANS

 In addition, studies have shown that participating in physical activity, such as sailing, can have a protective effect on mental health, and can reduce the risk of suicide.
 Physical activity has been shown to have a number of mental health benefits, including reducing stress, improving mood, and increasing self-esteem.

-Overall, while more research is needed to fully understand the relationship between sailing and suicide prevention in veterans, the existing evidence suggests that sailing and other water-based activities may be beneficial for mental health and well-being, and may help to reduce the risk of suicide.
 By providing opportunities for veterans to participate in sailing and other recreational activities, US PATRIOT Sailing plays a vital role in supporting the well-being and resilience of our Veterans.

 1 W R Marchand, W Klinger, K Block, S VerMerris, T S Herrmann, C Johnson, E Shubin, S Sheppard, Safety and psychological impact of sailing adventure therapy among Veterans with substance use disorders, August 1st, 2018 2 Joanna Ellen Bettmann, Ileana Anderson, Adam Hanley, Mental Health Outcomes of Peer-led Therapeutic Adventure for Military Veterans, December 13th, 2021 |